juji-io/editscript/README.md

 sets and values.

 At Juji, we need to take snapshots of our AI agents' states and later restore them.
-Such a use case requires a good diffing library to avoid overwhelming our storage systems.
+Such a use case requires a good diffing library for nested Clojure data structures to avoid overwhelming our storage systems.
 I have not found such a library in Clojure ecosystem, so I implemented my own.
 Hopefully this little library could be of some use to further enhance the Clojure's unique strength of [Data-Oriented Programming](https://livebook.manning.com/#!/book/the-joy-of-clojure-second-edition/chapter-14/1).